top of page

 • Administrators and teachers participating in appearance-based protocols.

-• Requirements for teachers becoming more important than actual teaching.
+• Non-teach requirements for teachers assigned more important than actual teaching.

 • Students seen more as subjects of data collection than as learners.

 I address each of these in this book.
 My own plan for improvement appears at the end.
 If you are tempted to jump ahead, don’t feel bad.
-Just as students are coached to look at the questions prior to reading nonfiction to get the gist of what they must know, you, dear reader, may get benefit from seeing the endpoint I propose prior to reading the expose that supports it.
-But that’s your choice.
+Just as students are coached to look at the questions prior to reading nonfiction to get the gist of what they must know, you may get benefit from seeing the endpoint I propose prior to reading the expose that supports it.

-Our public schools are tax-supported institutions.
+Finally, as you prepare to delve into the darkness, consider this: our public schools are tax-supported institutions.
 How much do you really know about them?
-What can you share about the curriculum your child is studying and the tests he is taking, right now?
+What can you share about the curriculum children are studying and the tests they are taking, right now?
 Ultimately, it is the students who are the most important part of a classroom.
-That idea has been diluted in modern attempts to improve the quality of education delivered in this country.
+Ironically, that idea has been diluted in our lawmakers’ attempts to improve the quality of education delivered in this country.

-This book is written from the perspective of a teacher who has worked in the classroom for thirty years.
-I am not a self-professed expert, just a regular person sharing how education research and mandates were implemented in my school, along with the pitfalls of addressing technique while ignoring setting.
+I share this story as a teacher who has worked in the classroom for more than thirty years.
+I am not an expert, just a regular person sharing the facts behind the facade.
 I am sure plenty of actual experts will weigh in on my claims.
-It is up to the reader to discern what to accept and what to consider with suspicion.
+It is up to you to discern what to accept and what to consider with suspicion.

 Footnotes